-Excise bills are issued when data is updated from the Commonwealth Registry of Motor Vehicles and are due 30 days from the issue date.
+Excise bills are issued when data is updated from the Commonwealth of Massachusetts Registry of Motor Vehicles and are due 30 days from the issue date.

 Water bills with billing information supplied by the Water Department are issued twice yearly by billing district and monthly to commercial accounts.

-All Real Estate, Personal Property, Excise Bill and Water Bill payments may be mailed to the address on the remittance slip or directly to the Office of the Collector at 79 South Street, Wrentham, MA 02093.
+All Real Estate, Personal Property, Excise Bill and Water Bill payments may be mailed to P.O.
+Box 4110, Woburn, MA 01888 or directly to the Office of the Collector at 79 South Street, Wrentham, MA 02093.
 Please allow ample time for the Postal Service delivery.
 A postmark is NOT proof of timely payment.
-Taxpayers may visit our office at 79 South Street to pay their bills in person during regular office hourse.
+Taxpayers may visit our office at 79 South Street to pay their bills in person during regular office hours.
 When paying in person, please bring your whole bill with you as no duplicate receipts will be issued.

-There is a payment drop box as you exit the Town Hall driveway (on the left) where you can drop payments if the office is closed.
+There is a silver payment drop box as you exit the Town Hall driveway (on the left) where you can drop payments at any time.

 On-Line Bill Payment